- Professor Alexander Edmonds

 Alexander Edmonds is an anthropologist specialising in the sociocultural dimensions of health, illness and medicine.
 His research has investigated plastic surgery; mental health; military veterans; psychiatric and psychological practice; and health in international development.
 Regionally, he's worked in Brazil, the United States, and the United Kingdom.

 His current work is a comparative, anthropological study of combat veterans' reintegration and mental health.
-Carried out in four countries (the US, UK, Netherlands, and Israel) it examines how participants navigate the diverse military, healthcare, and sociocultural environments they face during and after military service.
+Carried out in four countries (the US, UK, Netherlands, and Israel) it examines how participants navigate the military, healthcare, and social environments they face during and after military service.
 It is funded by a five-year “Starting Grant” from the European Research Council.